Boracay: Asian Games Centennial Festival

 Boracay was scheduled to host a special multi-sport event in 2013.
 At its 31st General Assembly in Macau, the Olympic Council of Asia (OCA) decided to create the Asian Games Centennial Festival in celebration of the 100th anniversary of the Oriental Games (later Far Eastern Championship Games).
-OCA awarded the hosting rights to the Philippines as it had been the host of the first Far Eastern Championship Games held in Manila 100 years earlier.
+The OCA awarded the hosting rights to the Philippines as it had been the host of the first Far Eastern Championship Games held in Manila 100 years earlier.
 The festival was to be held on Boracay in November 2013.
 However, it had to be rescheduled and relocated because of Typhoon Haiyan, with the ceremony eventually taking place at the Sofitel Plaza in Manila on January 17, 2014.
 The 32nd OCA General Assembly was to be held in conjunction with the games.

 Culture

 The first settlers of Boracay were a Negrito people called the Ati, and who spoke a distinctive Philippine language called Inati.
 Later settlers brought other languages to the island, including Aklanon (as Boracay is part of Aklan province), Hiligaynon (Ilonggo), Kinaray-a, Capiznon, other Visayan languages, Filipino, and English.

 The well-known Ati-Atihan Festival takes place each January in Kalibo on nearby Panay Island.
-A much smaller Ati-Atihan festival is celebrated on Boracay, usually in the second or third week of January.
+A much smaller Ati-Atihan festival is celebrated in Boracay, usually in the second or third week of January.

 Transportation

-Boracay island is separated from Panay island by a narrow strait.
+Boracay Island is separated from Panay Island by a narrow strait.
 The island is located opposite the barangay of Caticlan in the municipality of Malay, Aklan.
 Transportation across the strait is provided by boats operating from the Caticlan jetty port.
 Cagban Port serves as the primary sea transportation hub for passengers going into Boracay but the island lacks any formal seaport for cargo transport and waste disposal.
 Goods are delivered into Boracay through an informal port near the Cagban Port.

-Boracay is served by two airports in Aklan: the Kalibo International Airport and Godofredo P. Ramos Airport (commonly referred to as the Caticlan airport).
+Boracay is served by two airports in Aklan: the Kalibo International Airport and Godofredo P. Ramos Airport (commonly referred to as Caticlan airport or Boracay airport).

 The three main modes of transport are via motor-tricycles and electric-tricycles (e-trikes) along the main road, or by walking along the beaches.
 Pedicabs, known as sikads, are also available along the Beachfront Path.
 Other means of transportation include mountain bikes, quadbikes and motorbikes, all of which can be rented.
 It was reported in October 2018 that the island will see modern jeepneys, solar-powered shuttles, and hop-on hop-off buses serviced by Grab, and that the Department of Energy will donate 200 e-trikes to the Malay local government under a ₱1.73 billion project funded by the Asian Development Bank.